 Scattering urns manufactured from paper typically have a scene or other design printed on the outside of the urn and can be found online or at most funeral homes.
 These paper scattering urns are a lower-cost option to other urns on the market and work for one-time use.
 With these urns, there is also an extra step of gluing after loading the ashes, and if it’s something you’re not comfortable doing, enlist a friend or local funeral director to help.

 The Eco Water Urn has quickly become a leading urn used in water burials nationwide.
 This patent pending eco-friendly urn is made from recycled plants with only heat and pressure (no glues or chemicals), and is designed to float for up to a few minutes before dissolving and releasing the ashes in water.
 It comes packaged in a bamboo cylinder case, which makes for a great way to securely travel with the urn to a location on the water to scatter.

 With an increasing amount of people in Arizona and nationwide electing to be cremated, many new and uplifting memorial options have recently come available.
 With so many beautiful options, many people are finding it to be a challenge to select a single memorial to honor their loved one and are choosing to have multiple memorials, each with a portion of their loved one’s ashes.
-This can include scattering a portion of the ashes and then including the remaining ashes in a Living Urn tree burial, glass decorative piece, or jewelry, among many other options.
+This can include scattering a portion of the ashes and then including the remaining ashes in a Living Urn tree burial, in a Living Urn indoors with a houseplant or bonsai tree, a glass decorative piece, or cremation jewelry, among many other options.